 Tonight we get to celebrate all that was this year’s adventure with our traditional Red and Yellow night which now signifies the last night of our Drover’s Runs, organize your get-up before you go and don’t worry, almost anything goes.
 We get to acknowledge our highest fundraiser and present a number of additional awards for those who have brought themselves under attention over the previous fifteen days.
 We will also be joined by a number of guests from our sponsors and the Service who always enjoy listening to the stories and acknowledging the efforts of everyone involved.

-Accommodation: Camping is at the Pub with additional options listed.
+Accommodation: Camping is at the Racecourse with additional options listed.

-Meals: Self-cater breakfast and lunch but a sensational dinner will be provided at the Pally Pub as part of your Crew Fees.
+Meals: Self-cater breakfast and lunch but a sensational dinner will be provided at the Jolly Swagman as part of your Crew Fees.

-Fuel: Cunnamulla, St George or Boomi.
-Next fuel will be Bingara.
+Fuel: Cunnamulla, Dirrinbandi or Mungindi.
+Next fuel will be in Moree.

-The last day and we get to enjoy the short trip back in to Tamworth with a drive through some spectacular country along the Nandewar Ranges and Horton Valley before joining the Fossickers Way and back in to Tamworth.
+The last day and we get to enjoy the trip back in to Tamworth with a drive through some spectacular country to Moree and then through the towns of Bingar and Barraba along the Fossickers Way and back in to Tamworth.
 The now traditional drive down Peel Street to celebrate the end of the adventure and then back to the base to finish off an incredible 17 days and say our goodbyes.